 Principles for Responsible Investment - PRI

-Ver Capital Sgr believes that respect for environmental, social and governance factors can be pursued both at the SGR level and at the level of individual investments in the short, medium and long term through greater attention:
+Ver Capital Sgr considers that respect for environmental, social and governance factors can be pursued both at the Sgr level and at the investments level in the short, medium and long term through a greater attention on:

-- in contrasting environmental degradation or climate change by investigating the exploitation of particular natural resources and promoting the use of renewable energy, formal processes of management and reduction of pollution (air, water, land).
+- Combating environmental degradation or sudden climate change, investigating the exploitation of particular natural resources, favouring the use of renewable energy and reducing of pollution (air, water, land);

-- in respecting human rights by investigating issues of health, safety at work and promoting systems of fair remuneration and treatment of employees.
+- Respecting human rights and investigating the issues of health, safety at work and promoting system of fair pay and fair treatment of employees;

-- in respecting gender equality and promoting transparent communication with both employees and customers.
+- Respecting gender equality and encouraging transparent communication both towards employees and towards the end customers.